The Cellular Phone Task Force is dedicated to halting the expansion of wireless technology because it cannot be made safe. We provide:

 Hotel Santa Fe

-To passersby, it looks like the hotel is building a fourth story.
-But it is really a façade for antennas: AT&T is installing a cell tower on the roof of the penthouse, whose walls will be extended upwards another nine feet to hide it.
-The hotel’s spa and fitness center are on the second and third floor, just twenty feet away from where the nine antennas will be installed.
+To passersby, it looks like the hotel has built a fourth story.
+But it is really a façade for antennas: AT&T has installed a cell tower on the roof of the penthouse, whose walls have been extended upwards another nine feet to hide it.
+The hotel’s spa and fitness center are in the adjoining building on the second and third floor, just twenty feet away from where twelve antennas have been installed.

 The hotel is owned by the Picuris Pueblo.

-This project is under appeal in New Mexico District Court, but construction continues and is expected to be completed by the end of March, 2013.
+This project is still under appeal in New Mexico District Court, but construction was completed in June 2013 and the tower is fully operational.

 Marcy Street Tower